Marcum is still sparring

 But that didnt matter to Marcum, especially because he ended up winning the fight.

 He pretty much beat me up the first couple rounds, but he really started to get tired in the third round and I was able to take advantage of that, Marcum said.

 Marcum ended up winning the Toughman regional championship in 2000 for the Oregon, Washington, Montana, and Northern California area.
 He advanced to the national competition in 2001 where he lost in the semifinals.

 I gave up competing in 2001, but I still train on a regular basis.
 Even though Im 47 now, I can still beat the 22-years olds that I train and spar with individually, Marcum said.
 My personal success in my boxing career has given me the opportunity to train and teach people.

 Andrew Suvanvej, one of the fighters Marcum trains with, commented; The guy is an absolute animal.
 His cardio is almost impossible to keep up with, and he barely breaks a sweat when we spar.

 Marcum teaches a boxing fitness class for women at 6:30 p.m.
 Tuesdays.

-Look for expanded coverage in our Friday, July 8, print edition.
+Look for an extended story in our Tuesday, Aug.
+30, print edition.